holochain/docs-pages/src/concepts/4_dht.md

+---
-# 4. The DHT: A Shared, Distributed Graph Database
+title: "4.
+The DHT: A Shared, Distributed Graph Database"
+---

 ::: coreconcepts-intro
 Agents share records of their actions, including any data meant to be shared with the group, in a  [**distributed hash table (DHT)**](https://en.wikipedia.org/wiki/Distributed_hash_table).
 This database provides redundancy and availability for data and gives the network the power to detect corruption.